Nestor-S-G/openscience/Article9_DDD/README.md

-R script to reproduce the results of Borsboom et al. (2024).
+R script to reproduce the results of Domain-dependent diversification: The influence of gain–loss domain on correlation choice (Borsboom et al., 2024).